bentilling/tutorials/javascript/react/seasons/README.md

 6. Use ```new Date().getMonth()``` with lat to determine Summer/Winter
 7. Display sun/snowflake icons and message depending on season.
 8. Do some nice CSS formatting.
+9. Create a loading spinner with default props